Bastien18/IAA_2024/lab3/student/rapport.md

 ### 6. Image processing :

+- **Explain your cropping algorithm.**

+he cropping algorithm implemented in the reshape_img function crops an input image by taking only the inner center pixels, resulting in an output image with specified dimensions.

+The function calculates the offsets (xOffset and yOffset) needed to center the crop region within the input image.
+These offsets are calculated by finding the difference between the dimensions of the input image and the desired dimensions of the output image, and then dividing by 2.
+This ensures that the crop region is centered both horizontally and vertically within the input image.

+Next, The function iterates through each pixel in the output image.

+For each pixel in the output image, the corresponding pixel from the input image is determined based on the current coordinates of the output image and the calculated offsets.
+This mapping ensures that pixels are copied from the center region of the input image to the output image.

+The pixel data from the input image corresponding to the calculated coordinates is copied to the output image.

+After iterating through all pixels in the output image, the resulting output image contains only the inner center pixels of the input image, cropped to the specified dimensions.

+- **What is the shape of the original image ?**

 ### TASK 3

 — In the CfClient console do you only see your prints ?
 If not, explain the other prints.